 The proposed fully protected area surrounds the North and East arms of Quesnel Lake.
 It is an area of great significance to First Nations, endangered wildlife, and all British Columbians.
 As a major tributary to the Fraser River, it contributes to BC’s wild salmon stocks, including not only Sockeye salmon, but also endangered Coho salmon.
-Its forest is rare old-growth Inland Temperate Rainforest, which is habitat for the severely imperilled Wells Gray North herd of endangered mountain caribou.
+Its forest is rare old-growth Inland Temperate Rainforest, critical to the survival of the Wells Gray North herd of endangered mountain caribou.

 Rich with cultural heritage sites, the area is in the traditional territory of the T’exelc First Nation (Williams Lake Band) and the Xats’ull First Nation (Soda Creek Band).
 These are two of the four bands that make up the Secwepemc Nation.

 This area is also prime grizzly bear habitat, and bears gather on sandy beaches to feed on a diversity of wild salmon and trout species.
 Quesnel Lake is very unique as it is thought to be the deepest fjord lake in the world.
 This proposal contains the largest intact body of old-growth Inland Temperate Rainforest currently known to exist.
 Its position adjacent to existing parks would give wildlife a larger intact wilderness.

 The Wells Gray North mountain caribou herd is one of the largest in existence, with an estimated 200 animals.
 The entire park proposal is federally-designated critical habitat for mountain caribou, and the Species at Risk Act says it should be protected.
 Unfortunately, Canada has done nothing on the ground to enforce this law.
 An agreement currently under consideration by BC and Canada would not stop the logging and would not protect the low-elevation old-growth forest needed by the caribou.